HowMuchDoINeed.co logo

 How to Use This Calculator

-You get the wall face area, the number of blocks or sleepers, the concrete for a strip footing, the free-draining gravel backfill behind the wall, and the length of perforated drainage pipe.
-Proper drainage behind a retaining wall is essential to relieve water pressure.
+Enter the wall length and the retained height, then choose between walling blocks or timber sleepers (landscape timbers).
+The tool returns the wall face area, the number of blocks or sleepers, the concrete for a strip footing, the free-draining gravel backfill and the drainage pipe you will need.

 Common Questions